SarTorvFroeystad/norwegian-catch-data-analysis/README.md

 ### 2. **Data Cleaning**
    - **Duplicate Removal**: Duplicates were identified and removed.
    - **Whitespace Trimming**: Whitespace was trimmed from string columns.
-   - **Type Conversion**: Key columns such as `Fangstverdi` (Total Revenue) and `Rundvekt` (Total Weight) were converted from strings to numerical types.
+   - **Type Conversion**: Key columns such as `Fangstverdi` (Total Revenue) and `Rundvekt` (Total Weight) were converted from strings to numerical/double types.
    - **Handling Null Values**: Columns with significant null values were either cleaned or dropped based on relevance to the analysis.

 ### 3. **Exploratory Data Analysis**
    - **Data Exploration**: Initial exploration involved checking distinct values for key columns, such as fishing equipment (`Redskap`) and species of fish (`Art FAO`).
    - **Column Selection**: Relevant columns were selected for further analysis, focusing on vessel information, catch data, and economic metrics.
-   - **Municipality Focus**: The analysis was particularly focused on vessels registered in Herøy kommune, investigating their activity and catch patterns.
+   - **Municipality Focus on Herøy kommune**: The analysis was particularly focused on vessels registered in Herøy kommune, investigating their activity and catch patterns.

 ### 4. **Data Analysis Questions**
    - **Area-Based Analysis**: Which areas (`Hovedområde`) see the most fishing activity?